HL7/fhir-shorthand/input/pagecontent/index.md

 1. [FHIR Shorthand Tutorials](https://fshschool.org/docs/tutorials/) -- A step-by-step hands-on introduction to producing an Implementation Guide (IG) with FHIR Shorthand and SUSHI.
 1. [FSH Online](https://fshschool.org/FSHOnline/#/) -- A coding playground for FSH, an online environment that allows you to write FSH and convert it to FHIR artifacts, convert FHIR artifacts to FSH, access examples, and share FSH code with others.
 1. [FSH Finder](https://fshschool.org/fsh-finder/) -- A list of public GitHub repositories that contain FSH code, refreshed daily.

-### HL7 Ballot Status

-FSH was first balloted as Standard for Trial Use (STU 1) in May 2020.
-FSH STU 1 has been tested and refined through many [FSH-based Implementation Guide projects](https://fshschool.org/fsh-finder/), resulting in rapid maturation of the standard.
-In the Sept.
-2021 ballot, most language features of FSH are proposed as normative, including some post-STU 1 features that have been tested by many users.
-Certain new language features, such as defining logical models, are proposed as Trial Use.
-Trial use features are clearly marked in the [language specification](reference.html) as ({%include tu.html%}).

-### Relationships to Other Standards, Tools, and Guidelines

-There are several existing methods for IG creation.
-Each of these methods have certain advantages as well as drawbacks:

-1. Hand-editing FHIR conformance artifacts such as StructureDefinition and ValueSet resources gives authors full control over every aspect of the resulting FHIR profiles and definitions, but is unwieldy and prone to errors, and suitable only for FHIR experts.
-1. The [Excel spreadsheet method](https://confluence.hl7.org/display/FHIR/FHIR+Spreadsheet+Profile+Authoring) has existed since before FHIR 1.0 and has been used to produce sophisticated IGs such as [US Core](https://github.com/HL7/US-Core-R4).
-A downside is that version management is difficult; either the files are saved in binary form (.xslx) or as XML files, with the content mixed with formatting directives.
-According to [HL7 Confluence](https://confluence.hl7.org/display/FHIR/FHIR+Spreadsheet+Authoring), the spreadsheet method "is expected to be a near term solution with more sophisticated (and user-friendly) tooling currently under development."
-1. [Simplifier/Forge](https://fire.ly/products/simplifier-net/) and [Trifolia-on-FHIR](https://trifolia-fhir.lantanagroup.com) provide graphical and form-based interfaces that help guide users through common profiling tasks.
-The upside is that the tools provide guidance to authors, while the potential downside is the need to navigate through many screens, and difficulty making cross-cutting changes.
-Trifolia is fully browser-based, with no software to install locally.
-Both are commercially-supported products.

-As the only *language* designed for profiling and IG creation, FSH is unique among these methods.
-It provides a fast, scalable, and user-friendly path to IG creation and maintenance.
-Because it is text-based, FSH brings a degree of editing agility not found in graphical tools (such as cutting and pasting, global search and replace, spell checking, etc.) Because it is a HL7 FHIR standard, tooling can be built around FSH with confidence in its stability and continuity.
-The most notable FSH-based tool currently is [SUSHI](https://fshschool.org/docs/sushi/), a reference implementation for transforming FSH into FHIR artifacts.
-SUSHI has been integrated with the [HL7 FHIR Implementation Guide Publishing tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation), allowing seamless processing from FSH to a complete IG.

 ### Authors and Contributors